darchr/gem5-skylake-config/results/docs/Control_benchmarks_analysis.md

 **Using a different Branch Predictor:**

-When we use a tournament branch predictor which supposedly would have lesser warmup period than LTAGE predictor, the branch misprediction rate for 1 million iteration is much less than LTAGE prediction and is close to pcm value, but as we increase the number of iterations in the benchmark the tournament predictor performance drops compared to both LTAGE and pcm performance.
+When we use a tournament branch predictor which supposedly would have lesser warmup period than LTAGE predictor, the branch misprediction rate for '100K' iteration is much less than LTAGE prediction and is close to pcm value, but as we increase the number of iterations in the benchmark the tournament predictor performance drops compared to both LTAGE and pcm performance.

 <img src="../images/Branchpred_cc_BP_1m.png" width="500" height="500">
 <img src="../images/Branchpred_cc_BP_5m.png" width="500" height="500">

+This shows after the warmup period LTAGE performs better than other branch predictors.